 Setting the Updates in a Classical WordPress Post Editor

-If you don’t have time for downloading and installing a special plugin, you can set the text updates in the traditional WordPress editor.
+If you don’t have time for downloading and installing a particular plugin, you can set the text updates in the traditional WordPress editor.
 To do so, open it and head to the line Scheduled Update on the right corner.

 Again, you will see the date and time settings.
 Decide when you want your updates to be added and press the Save button.
 Behold, your post will be refreshed automatically at the exact time you have mentioned.